Eastridge Street, Cedar Hills, Oregon, 1954.

 Dad decided on a ten-by-nine aspect ratio, height to width, and gave Mom a dimensioned sketch of the how the cloth should come out after cutting and hemming.
 Then he set me up on the porch to cut the two pieces of wood to his pencil marks, reiterating prior instructions on how to hold the work piece securely with my shoe, keep my left hand out of the way, keep the saw blade going in a straight line, and let the saw do the work by not pushing too hard.
 Come to think of it for the first time, learning to manipulate a hand saw was the prototype skill to my learning how to bow the cello about five years later, in the same way that my son Gabriel’s learning hand-eye video games at home and typing in school served as prototype skills to his learning the piano about 10 years later.
 But I digress.
+Again.

-The kite came together within about the next hour, and we all put on jackets for the adventure while some sun and blue were still peeking through the afternoon clouds.
+The kite came together within about an hour, and we all put on jackets for the adventure while some sun and blue were still peeking through the afternoon clouds.
 Tommy carried the big ball of twine.
 Mom carried the 8mm movie camera and the pieces of cloth that would become the kite’s knotted tail.
 I carried the funky windless that Dad had assembled uncharacteristically quickly.
 (Was he impatient or just keyed up?)
 And of course, Dad carried the kite.
 We went back to the little hill where I had been watching the clouds a couple of hours before, and executed the final assembly steps: attaching a first-draft tail to the tail end, and tying the flying twine to the bridle loop that was already tied through little holes to the vertical strut.
 Dad wound the camera and refreshed Mom on how to hold and activate it, she having done so before.
 Then he led the way to the far windward side of the knoll and held the kite up above his head to get a sense of its aeronautical responses.
 Wind gusts alternately yanked and relaxed in Dad’s grip; this was going to be a challenge.

 Eventually an extended lull came and the kite began to drop.
 Dad said, “Reel it in!”
 So I cranked the windless faster and watched the kite rise again as it got closer.
 But the late afternoon weather pattern was changing; we were losing the wind.
 I cranked away until my arm ached and the kite got so low that Dad took over and brought it in for a pretty smooth landing.